meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 ### Scholium

-By leaving the synthesis unresolved—by proposing an anti-ergodic design without providing its blueprint—the author seeks to engage interiority, reflection, and agonistic engagement on the part of the reader.
+By leaving the synthesis unresolved the author proposes an anti-ergodic design without providing its blueprint.
+The reader is encouraged to seek to engage interiority, reflection, and agonistic engagement.
 This text itself is a minor act of opacity, a zone of non-measurement within the network of discourse, allowing the reader to inhabit the limits of feedback and modulation firsthand.

-If, as Wiener feared, the greatest threat is the elimination of purpose, then the counter-politics cannot be an efficient manual.
+If, as Wiener feared, the greatest threat facing humanity in the cybernetic age is the elimination of purpose, then a counter-politics cannot be an efficient manual.
 It must be a structure designed for difficulty.
 It requires the reader, the drifting mind, to perform the ultimate act of agency: the articulation of purpose outside the system's given goals.

-The essay becomes a practice in resistance; we prescribe no action, we aim to structure the impossibility of total capture.
+This essay is therefore a practice in resistance; no action is prescribed but to structure the impossibility of total capture.
 May the reader embrace that ineffable spark, the ignis interioris, that eludes all metrics, all loops, and all control, and dedicate it to the rupture necessary to build a new, purposeful form.

 ---